hifihedgehog/DiscordContentFilterBot/README.md

     ![ezgif-7-481cf8f18f](https://github.com/user-attachments/assets/4f80f52e-d344-4f7f-bc02-9079a0451d58)

   - Once configured, the bot begins tracking.
-If the bot ever goes down, the SQLite database cotinues to persistently store when a mute punishment had started.
+If the bot ever goes down, the SQLite database persistently stores when a mute punishment had started.
 In this way, the bot knows exactly when it should end, so the bot always removes the mute role once a member's mute has expired.

 - **Display Name Filtering**
   - Configure display names to be filtered.
 Anytime a user joins or updates their profile, the bot will always be one step ahead.